 Interlink satellite technology uses larger and more expensive satellites.
-This is when satellite can transfer calls between themselves without going via a ground station.
+This is when satellites can transfer calls between themselves without going via a ground station.

-Mobility - If the satellite is not in direct view then expected poor service with slow of even dropped calls.
+Mobility - If the satellite is not in direct view the expected poor service with slow or even dropped calls.
 Therefore the satellite antennas board the yacht needs to be above deck with a 360 degree view of the sky with no obstructions to receive and make calls.